Olson, A’s romp 12-3, hand Rangers 13th straight road loss

 Adolis García homered and drove in three runs for Texas, which has lost five straight overall.

 The Rangers used infielder Brock Holt to pitch the ninth.
-Het lobbed the ball over the plate and allowed a one-out single to Matt Chapman, who was thrown out going for second.
+He lobbed the ball over the plate and allowed a one-out single to Matt Chapman, who was thrown out going for second.

+“The situation stinks but it’s always fun for us to be able to go out and do that,” Holt said.
+“The plan was to see how slow I could throw it and still be able to throw strikes.
+I don’t throw hard enough to put very much stress on my arm.
+For me it’s about throwing strikes and get us to tomorrow without using any more pitchers.”

 After winning their previous two games in walk-off fashion, the A’s erupted against the Rangers.